apidaysnz/apidaysnz/_posts/2016-07-15-glenn-block.md

 ## Hypermedia Mythbusters

 The emergence of Hypermedia systems has brought with it a bunch of "facts".
-Some of the things you might here are:
+Some of the things you might hear are:

 - The web was built for Hypermedia.
 - There is no REST without Hypermedia